NUARIG/competitions/README.md

   bucket: <NAME_OF_YOUR_BUCKET>
 ```

-### config/environments
+### config/environments/*
-Test and development environments are configured out of the box.
+The test and development environment files are configured out of the box.

 The included staging and production environment files require the following to be configured:
   * storage
   * time_zone